ikemen-engine/zss_npp/README.md

 * ZSS Function List (useful for organizing, and navigating through your code).

 ## Installing
-Each folder contains a tool, and a set of instructions on, how to install it, and use it.
+Each folder contains a tool, and a set of instructions on how to install it, and use it.

 ### ZSS Syntax